shaik1002/biggitlabbomb/doc/integration/jira/troubleshooting.md

 When [viewing Jira issues](configure.md#view-jira-issues) in GitLab, you might encounter the following issues.

-### Error: `500 We're sorry`
+### `500 We're sorry` when accessing a Jira issue in GitLab

-When you access a Jira issue in GitLab, you might get a `500 We're sorry.
+When accessing a Jira issue in GitLab, you might get a `500 We're sorry.
 Something went wrong on our end` error.
 Check [`production.log`](../../administration/logs/index.md#productionlog) to see if the file contains the following exception:

 ```plaintext